2009 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Reverse of the 2009 Half Dollar

-“UNITED STATES OF AMERICA” curves along the upper rim, while “HALF DOLLAR” designates the coin’s value at the bottom edge.
-The motto “E PLURIBUS UNUM” is inscribed on a ribbon held firmly in the eagle’s beak.
+“UNITED STATES OF AMERICA” curves along the upper rim, “HALF DOLLAR” designates the coin’s value at the bottom edge, and “E PLURIBUS UNUM” appears on the ribbon in the eagle’s beak.
+When checking condition, look closely at the eagle’s breast feathers and the detail in Kennedy’s hairline — these are the high-relief areas that show wear first.

 Other Features of the 2009 Half Dollar

-The 2009 half dollar maintains established specifications of 30.61mm diameter and 2.15mm thickness.
-Business strikes weigh 11.30 grams and utilize copper-nickel clad construction with 75% copper and 25% nickel outer layers surrounding a pure copper core.
+The 2009 half dollar measures 30.61mm in diameter and 2.15mm in thickness.
+Business strikes weigh 11.30 grams and use copper-nickel clad construction — specifically 75% copper and 25% nickel outer layers bonded to a pure copper core.

-Silver proof versions contain 90% silver and 10% copper composition.
-The coin’s edge features 150 precisely cut reeds.
-All production varieties display consistent design elements regardless of mint facility or metallic composition differences.
+Silver proof versions contain 90% silver and 10% copper, giving them intrinsic precious metal value.
+The coin’s edge features 150 precisely cut reeds, and all production varieties share the same design regardless of mint facility or metal composition.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)